 To enable the Simulation Data Inspector, make sure that the Record button on the toolbar of the topmost model is toggled on before starting the simulation.
 Then after a simulation is done or while using the Simulation Stepper you will see a highlight around the Record button, which indicates that clicking it will open the Data Inspector.

-For example, you can use the Simulation Data Inspector to compare the output signal of two of the instances of the model LimitedCounter.
-As shown below, you can see that CounterA increases more rapidly than CounterB, which is expected because the Pulse Generator driving this model is running at a faster rate.
+For example, you can use the Simulation Data Inspector to view the output signal of two of the instances of the model LimitedCounter.
+In the Simulation Data Inspector, you can see that CounterA increases more rapidly than CounterB.
+This behavior is expected because the Pulse Generator driving this model is running at a faster rate.

 Another useful tool that the Simulation Data Inspector provides is the ability to compare multiple simulation runs.
 This functionality can help you understand how changes to your model will affect results.
 For example, you can change the value of the upper limit of the counter models to 8 and simulate the model again to see how that affects output values.
 To change the value, double click on the block MultiInstanceModelExample/upper and modify the Value parameter to 8.

 Now if you compare the results from the first simulation for the output of the CounterA instance of LimitedCounter, you see that the upper limit of this signal has changed from 10 to 8, as expected.
-The red octagon next to each signal indicates that the values have changed between runs.
+Because the tolerances are set to zero, the red octagon next to each signal indicates that the values have changed between runs.